Can Tilray Inc. (TLRY) Remain Competitive?

 TLRY’s Market Performance

-TLRY stocks went up by 8.20% for the week, with a monthly drop of -7.82% and a quarterly performance of -19.12%, while its annual performance rate touched 62.23%.
-The volatility ratio for the week stands at 7.91% while the volatility levels for the past 30 days are set at 5.60% for Tilray Inc..
-The simple moving average for the period of the last 20 days is 0.98% for TLRY stocks with a simple moving average of -37.50% for the last 200 days.
+TLRY stocks went down by -7.04% for the week, with a monthly drop of -8.77% and a quarterly performance of -29.50%, while its annual performance rate touched 72.53%.
+The volatility ratio for the week stands at 4.43% while the volatility levels for the past 30 days are set at 5.48% for Tilray Inc..
+The simple moving average for the period of the last 20 days is -4.24% for TLRY stocks with a simple moving average of -41.74% for the last 200 days.

 Analysts’ Opinion of TLRY